Glaze melt fluidity comparison: Same chemistries, different recipes

 Pages that reference this post in the Digitalfire Reference Library:

-GLFL Glaze Melt Flow - Runway Test, LOI, Frit, Glaze Bubbles
+GLFL Glaze Melt Flow - Runway Test, Two glazes of the same chemistry: But supplied by different sets of materials, LOI, Frit, Glaze Bubbles

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.